Find Affordable College Courses

 After completing their Bachelor's Degree, film graduates from UCSB carry an average student debt load of $18,456.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $259.

-California State University - Long Beach did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #12 on the list.
-Located in the large city of Long Beach, CSULB is a public college with a very large student population.
+With a ranking of #12, California State University - Long Beach did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
+Located in the city of Long Beach, CSULB is a public school with a fairly large student population.

 Women make up 51% of the film majors at the school.

-University of California - Santa Cruz came in at #13 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools ranking.
+University of California - Santa Cruz ranked #13 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools list.
 UC Santa Cruz is a fairly large public school located in the small city of Santa Cruz.

 Of the 177 students majoring in film at UC Santa Cruz, 55% are male and 45% are female.